 This will give you 0 (or FALSE) where both the conditions are not met, 1 where one of the two conditions are met, and 2 where both the conditions are met.

 And then the FILTER formula will return all the records where the conditions return value more than 0.

-Example 4 – Filter Top 3 or Top 5 Records Based on Value
+Example 4 – How to Filter In Google Sheets for Top 3 or Top 5 Records

 You can also use the FILTER function to quickly get the top 3 or top 5 (or whatever number of top/bottom number of records you choose).